readren/json-facile/README.md

 *json-facile* is significantly faster than all JSON libraries I know except [jsoniter] whose speed is unreachable.
 But they achieved that crazy speed at cost of weight and some inflexibility.
 If I am not wrong, [jsoniter] allows to encode to and/or decode from `Array[byte]`, `InputStream`, and `java.nio.ByteBuffer` easily.
 But it's difficult to use other kind of source/sink.

-With *Json-facile*, intead, it is easy to implement a custom source or sink.
+With *Json-facile*, instead, it is easy to implement a custom source or sink.
 Just extend `jsfacile.read.AbstractCursor` for the source, and/or `jsfacile.write.Record` for the sink.
 The `Cursor` API was designed to minimize the amount of JSON data that needs to be holded in memory.

 Other good features found in *json-facile* are:
 1. Its flexibility to represent scala map-like collections.
 The keys may be of any type even when represented as a JSON object.